Slow Food Tuscany

 Tuscan slow food

-The Slow Food movement promotes a number of objectives, among those of special interest to us here in Tuscany being:
+The Slow Food movement* promotes a number of objectives, among those of special interest to us here in Italy being:

 • forming and sustaining seed banks to preserve indigenous varieties of plant and animal food sources in collaboration with local food providers